Nationals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 - The Nationals have played as the underdog in 10 of their past 10 games and have gone 3-7 in those contests.

-- In their last 10 matchups with a total posted by oddsmakers, the Nationals and their foes are 6-3-1 when it comes to hitting the over.
+- When it comes to the over/under, the Nationals and their foes are 6-3-1 in their previous 10 contests.

-- The Nationals' record against the spread is 1-1-0 over their previous 10 matchups (oddsmakers set spreads in two of those matchups).
+- The Nationals have put together a 1-1-0 record against the spread over their past 10 matchups (bookmakers set runlines in two of those games).

 Nationals Betting Records & Stats

-- The Nationals have come away with 56 wins in the 129 contests they have been listed as the underdogs in this season.
+- The Nationals have been victorious in 56, or 43.1%, of the 130 contests they have been chosen as underdogs in this season.

-- Washington is 46-57 this season when entering a game as the underdog by +120 or more on the moneyline.
+- Washington has a record of 49-65, a 43% win rate, when it's set as an underdog of +115 or more by bookmakers this season.

-- Washington and its opponents have hit the over in 68 of its 142 games with a total this season.
+- Games involving Washington have gone over the total set by sportsbooks in 68 of 143 chances this season.

 - The Nationals have an against the spread mark of 8-7-0 in 15 games with a line this season.